GreptimeTeam/demo-scene/node-exporter/README.md

 ## Rationales

-GreptimeDB implmenets APIs for both Prometheus remote read and remote write.
+GreptimeDB implements APIs for both Prometheus remote read and remote write.
 You can [use GreptimeDB as a Prometheus backend](https://docs.greptime.com/user-guide/write-data/prometheus).

 Meanwhile, GreptimeDB [supports PromQL](https://docs.greptime.com/user-guide/query-data/promql) as its query interface, so that you can use GreptimeDB as a drop-in replacement for Prometheus.